tetsuromorimura/reinforce-joey/README.md

 # &nbsp; ![Reinforce-Joey](reinforce_joey.png) Reinforce-Joey
 This is a fork of the awesome Joey NMT with implementations of several Reinforcement Learning algorithms, reward functions and baselines.
-This is also the code for "Revisiting the Weaknesses of Reinforcement Learning for Neural Machine Translation", a more detailed description is coming soon.
+This is also the code for [Revisiting the Weaknesses of Reinforcement Learning for Neural Machine Translation](https://www.aclweb.org/anthology/2021.naacl-main.133/).

 ## Implemented algorithms:
 The forward pass of each method can be found here: